thortiede/PeCaX-docker/README.md

 ---

 ### 1. Initialize the docker volumes needed using the provided script
-To intialize the volumes used for the network database and the SBML4j service use the sbml4j.sh script.
+To intialize the volumes used for the network database and the SBML4j service use the *sbml4j.sh* script.

-Inside the main 'PeCaX-docker' directory run
+Inside the main directory (default: 'PeCaX-docker') run:

 ```bash
 ./sbml4j.sh -i
 ```

 to install all prerequisits for the SBML4j service and it's database.
 If your working directory (where you run the docker-compose commands) is named differently from 'PeCaX-docker' (case insensitive) your volumes will get this directory name (in lower case format) as prefix.

 If you need to change the prefix (because you intend run the *docker-compose* command in a different folder than this script), you need to add the option *-p my_prefix* to the above call to make sure that the volumes are prefixed with the correct name.
+In case you forgot, you can remove the previously created volumes and rerun the above command with the additional *-p* option.

 If you are unsure, omit the -p option and run the *./sbml4j.sh -i* script and the *docker-compose* commands from the same directory (which is where they reside and which is the recommended default).
-In case you forgot, you can remove the previously created volumes and rerun the above command with the additional *-p* option.

 ### 2. Selecting a source